rivaadara111/photogrid-api/README.md

 --Links each returned image to its URL on Instagram.<br>

---Built out using HTML, CSS, jQuery & Javscript.<br>
+--Built out using HTML, CSS, jQuery & Javascript.<br>

 --Contains a single .html file and an external, minified .css file & .js file.<br>